REM Sleep Introduction

 How old is rem?

-In most REM sleep behavior disorder causes, individuals show signs of the condition by age 50.
+In most REM sleep behavior disorder cases, individuals show signs of the condition by age 50.
 However, it can also develop at a much younger age and may even appear in infants and children.

 Is RBD dangerous?